-- OCP has identified over 70 youth for the Youth District Advisory Council (YDAC) summer leadership program. - Youth Liaison Officers in all 22 Districts have met with their YDAC youth at least once in the first quarter and are continually recruiting additional members. - OCP plans to have a Youth Forum in April to receive feedback and input from youth on various topics related to interactions with CPD.
-The forum will also provide employment, health, and education resources. - OCP continued to develop the YDAC Special Order, including reviewing comments received by the Independent Monitoring Team and Office of the Attorney General.
+- OCP welcomed over 85 youth for the Youth District Advisory Council (YDAC) summer leadership program.
+The largest group since conception. - Youth Liaison Officers in all 22 Districts have met with their YDAC youth and are continually recruiting additional members. - OCP hosted a Youth Forum in July to receive feedback and input from youth on various topics related to interactions with CPD.
+The forum provided employment, health, and education resources. - OCP finalized the YDAC Special Order taking into account reviewing comments received by the Independent Monitoring Team and Office of the Attorney General.

-• OCP will continue developing the YDAC Special Order until it is completed.
+• OCP developed the YDAC Special Order and awaiting final approval.